 On 4th June 1976, Gurdip Singh Chaggar, a 17-year old Sikh boy living in Southall, West London, fell victim to a racist murder.
 Out of the inferno surrounding his death, an Asian public presence emerged in Britain, with a variety of Asian civil liberties movements springing up in all the major British cities... and Tara Arts.
 (See BBC magazine article on Suresh Grover - one of the protesters against this murder)

 The company was founded by young Wandsworth residents - current Artistic Director Jatinder Verma, along with Sunil Saggar, Ovais Kadri, Praveen Bahl & Vijay Shaunak.

 Tara's inaugural production was Sacrifice - Nobel Prize-winning poet Rabindranath Tagore's anti-war play.
 This production was staged on 25th August 1977 at Battersea Arts Centre with a clear mission - to make imaginative connections across cultures through theatre.

 In September 1983, Tara took possession of 356 Garratt Lane in Earlsfield, which has been its producing home ever since.
-In October 2014, work started on renovating this late-19th century building to create Britain's first multicultural theatre... and on 1st September 2016, Mayor of London Sadiq Khan opened the renovated 356 Garratt Lane as Britain's first multicultural theatre - the new Tara Theatre.
+On 1st September 2016, Mayor of London Sadiq Khan opened the renovated 356 Garratt Lane as Britain's first multicultural theatre - the new Tara Theatre.

 'Over the years Tara Arts has proved itself a uniquely seductive British theatre company.
 Its blend of East and West continues to inspire an alluring vision of modern Britain.'